StroeerSE/StroeerBeaconSDK_iOS/README.md

 </array>
 ```

-Also ensure that you comply to the latest App Store Review Guidelines:
+Also ensure that you comply with the latest [Apple App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/):
 > 2.5.4 Multitasking apps may only use background services for their intended purposes: VoIP, audio playback, location, task completion, local notifications, etc. If your app uses location background mode, include a reminder that doing so may dramatically decrease battery life.

 > 5.1.5 Location Services: Use Location services in your app only when it is directly relevant to the features and services provided by the app. [...]
 If your app uses background location services, be sure to explain the purpose in your app; refer to the Human Interface Guidelines for best practices on doing so.